vrindakalia/chemicals_and_reference_abilities/README.md

 7. The `packages` folder contains code to ensure all necessary packages are installed / loaded.

-The figures used in the manuscript can be found in the "figures" folder
+The figures used in the manuscript can be found in the `figures` folder